WHAT IS A TALKING HEAD VIDEO?

 WRITING A TALKING HEAD VIDEO SCRIPT

-A script for a simple talking head marketing video should be a brief introduction of you and your service to the potential customers.
+A script for a simple talking head marketing video should be a brief introduction of you and your product/service to the potential customers.
 Just say hello and tell them the essential key elements.
 The script should be brief and focused.
 Final length should be no more than two minutes.
-One minute, or even 30-45 seconds, might be best in most circumstances.
+One minute, or even 30-45 seconds, is probably best in most circumstances.

 In your script, make sure you give some kind of reason why your service is the one they should select.
 This could be based on experience, superior skills, or because you are giving a great bargain.

 Then, add a distinct call to action.
-Whether the call to action is “email me” through the interactive button or “buy my book,” (again through an interactive button), be specific and ask potential customers to take the next step in doing business with you.
+Whether the call to action is “email me” or “buy my book,” be specific and ask potential customers to take the next step in doing business with you.

 LIGHTS, CAMERA, ACTION!